Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 These three costs are combined into one cost measure by combining them linearly and taking expectation (under a policy $\pi$), as follows:

 The multipliers $\xi_{out} \geq 0$ and $\xi_{relay} \geq 0$ can be viewed as capturing the emphasis we wish to place on the corresponding measure of cost.
 For example, a large value of $\xi_{out}$ will aim for a network deployment with smaller end-to-end expected outage.
 We can view $\xi_{relay}$ as the cost of placing a relay.
-More formally, these cost multipliers also emerge as ``Lagrange'' multipliers if we formulate the problem of minimizing the energy cost subject to constraints on the other two costs.
-We will formalize this in Section~\ref{subsection:deployment_objective}.

 {\em A Motivation for the Sum Power Objective:} In case all the nodes have {\em wake-on radios,} the nodes normally stay in sleep mode, and each sleeping node draws a very small current from the battery (see \cite{vodel-hardt13energy-efficient-communication-distributed-embedded-systems}).
 When a node has a packet, it sends a wake-up tone to the intended receiver.
 The receiver wakes up and the sender transmits the packet.
 The receiver sends an ACK packet in reply.
-Clearly, the energy spent in transmission and reception of data packets governs the lifetime of a node, given that the ACK size is negligible compared to the packet size.
+Clearly, the energy spent in transmission and reception of data packets governs the lifetime of a node, given that the ACK size is negligible.
 We assume that a fixed modulation scheme is used, so that the transmission bit rate over all links is the same (e.g., in IEEE~$802.15.4$ radios, that are commonly used for sensor networking, the standard modulation scheme provides a bit rate of $250$~Kbps).
 We also assume a fixed packet length.
+Let $t_p$ be the transmission duration of a packet over a link, and suppose that the node~$i$ ($1 \leq i \leq N_x$) uses power $\Gamma_i$ during transmission.
+Let $P_{r}$ denote the packet reception power expended in the electronics at any receiving node.
+If the packet generation rate $\zeta$ at the source is very small, the lifetime of the $k$-th node ($1 \leq k \leq N_x$) is $T_k:=\frac{E}{\zeta(\Gamma_k+P_{r})t_p }$ seconds ($E$ is the total energy in a fresh battery).
+Hence, the rate at which we have to replace the batteries in the network from the sink up to distance $x$~steps is given by $\sum_{k=1}^{N_x} \frac{1}{T_k}=\sum_{k=1}^{N_x} \frac{\zeta(\Gamma_k+P_{r})t_p }{E}$.
+The term $\frac{\zeta P_{r}t_p }{E}$ can be absorbed into $\xi_{relay}$.
+Hence, the battery depletion rate is proportional to $\sum_{k=1}^{N_x} \Gamma_k$.